orbitmines/archive/projects/Project - Controller = Keyboard (2025).md

 With the thought that keyboards are less useful/portable in a VR setting:
 Controller as main programming language tooling:

+---

+# Model Input
+- Layout from the keyboard
+- Controller Input (mapped to some generic way which would work for all types of controllers)
+- Predictions from some algorithm based on joystick movement.
+(Mapped to locations on the keyboard)?
+- Surrounding text (before)
+- Surrounding text (after)
+- Additional context in terms of project, dictionary, user-based, project-based, file type. (other contexts)
+- Probabilities given some language model
+- Currently editing text inserted after 'before', committed with clicking the left joystick (or by moving out of the context)

+Fuzzing
+- Add longer pauses between each successive change of direction.

+Auto generate controller input for training.

+How to retrain if we want additional functionality
+Is retraining necessary if we choose a new language model?

+---

 "The problem of translating 'usual programming language interface' to one which is more constricted'."
 - Call nestedly in a variable by moving inside the object and selecting a field like that.